 This is a time, tradition says, to make healthy lifestyle changes, break bad habits and withdraw symptoms of imbalance.
 This is in complete synchronization with the fact that the prophet used to fast on the days of the full moon, saying, “It is like fasting the whole year.”

 The Qur’an says, “It is He who made the sun a shining and the moon as a light and measured out stages that you might know the number of years and reckoning.”
 (Surat Yunus 10:5).
 In fac,t the moon is a reckoning for many events.
 For instance, farmers say, “A circle around the moon means it will rain or snow soon.”

 Scientists say this circle results from the refraction of light through the troposphere’s ice crystals.
 It’s associated with a thin layer of cirrus clouds.

 Often, this layer of ice crystals will precede a developing storm by 24 to 36 hours.
 Although the circle does not necessarily mean rain or snow, it can be an indicator that there is a chance of precipitation over the next couple of days.

 Tradition also says, “If the new moon holds the old moon in her lap, expect fair weather.”
 Scientists say this is so because, during fair weather conditions, the air is more stable, which minimizes turbulence.

 Research has linked hurricanes to full and new moons.
 Data has also shown that rainfall is more likely to occur at the first crescent than at the first quarter of the moon, and at the disseminating moon phase rather than at the third quarter.

 Both the sun and the moon affect our water supplies (all water, including the water within the earth, and not just large bodies of water such as the oceans and rivers) through their magnetic pulls.

 Certainly, Allah has subjected us to the moon.
-We would be wise to bear this factor in mind, and keep our Hijri calendar close by our Gregorian calendar at all times.
+We would be wise to bear this factor in mind and keep our Hijri calendar close to our Gregorian calendar at all times.

 Credit about Islam